News

-How Does a Piezo Switches Work?
+How Does a Piezo Switch Work?

 Piezo switches have become a popular alternative to traditional plastic, as well as membrane, switches in recent years.
 Defined by their piezoelectric mechanics, they are durable, long-lasting and available in custom designs.
 While piezo switches can open and close a circuit — just like all other electrical switches — they are unique in several ways